josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

   - /swap (optional)
 ```
-- Partitioning using fdisk step by step
+- Partitioning using **fdisk** step by step
 ```
   - 6. Repeat *1 and 2* if you exit of fdisk prompt

+  - 7.$ n ->  create  partition

-  - 7. Use n Command to create the next partitions
+  - 8. Create the next partitions

     - Partition 1 (/boot)